Skip to main content

 Many employees see the New Year as a time to consider a new role, so now is the time for recruiters to reap the benefits.1

-However, recruitment agencies have faced challenges recently – such as redundancies within the sectors they service -- reducing recruitment activity and insolvencies resulting in uncertainty about customer payments.2
+However, recruitment agencies have faced recent challenges.
+Such as redundancies within the sectors they service which have reduced recruitment activity.
+Additionally, insolvencies have created uncertainty regarding customer payments.2

-These delays or non-payments could have a disastrous impact on recruitment companies, which is why a trade credit insurance policy is essential.
+These delays or non-payments could have a disastrous impact on recruitment companies.
+This is why a trade credit insurance policy is essential.

 What are the risks?

-Recruitment companies working in sectors that have been badly hit by financial struggles or insolvencies, such as retail, manufacturing, and construction, may find they’re left with unpaid invoices.3
+Recruitment companies in particular sectors have been severly affected by financial struggles or insolvencies.
+For example, retail, manufacturing, and construction, may face unpaid invoices.3

 The Insolvency Service said there were 6,208 registered company insolvencies in England and Wales in the three months before the end of September, 2023.3

 According to the official figures, construction firms in England and Wales suffered the highest number of insolvencies (4,276) in the 12 months ending 30 September.
-This was followed by wholesale and retail (3,777), accommodation and food service activities (3,477), administrative and support service activities (2,282), and manufacturing (1,911).3
+This was followed by:

 Struggling firms could be unable to fulfil contracts that existed before the company’s troubles.
-This would leave recruiters waiting longer for client payments or with bad debt when the client can’t pay invoices due to insolvency.
+This would result in recruiters waiting longer for client payments.
+They may also face bad debt if clients cannot pay invoices due to insolvency.

-For employment agencies paying wages ahead of receiving invoice payments, these delays or non-payments could create substantial financial distress and even put the business at risk of going bust.
+For employment agencies that pay wages before getting invoice payments, delays or non-payments can cause significant financial problems.
+This situation could even put the business at risk of going bust.

 Challenges for the job market

-However, not all companies were on the verge of collapsing, with some able to afford higher salaries for staff.
-Despite evidence of a cooling labour market in 2023, pay growth was at 7.8%--the highest since records began in 2001.5
+However, not all companies were close to collapsing.
+Some were able to offer higher salaries to their staff.
+Despite evidence of a cooling labour market in 2023, pay growth was at 7.8% - the highest since records began in 2001.5

-Many employers had to offer higher starting salaries and increase pay rates to find the candidates they needed, adding to the financial burden on businesses.
+Many employers have had to offer higher starting salaries and increase pay rates to attract the candidates they need.
+This has added to the financial burden on businesses.

-The latest employment figures show that vacancy numbers fell for the 16th straight month in the three months leading up to October 2023, with vacancies falling in 16 out of 18 sectors.6
+The latest employment figures show that vacancy numbers fell for the 16th month in a row leading up to October 2023.
+Vacancies decreased in 16 out of 18 sectors.6

-Despite the number of advertised posts declining during the summer, vacancies fell by 45,000 to 949,000 from September to November 2023 according to the Office for National Statistics, figures indicate that there’s still demand for recruiters to help fill vacancies.7
+Despite the decline in advertised posts during the summer, vacancies fell by 45,000 to 949,000 from September to November 2023. according to the Office for National Statistics.
+Figures show that there’s still demand for recruiters to help fill vacancies.7

-The ONS said 10% of companies in late October 2023 reported staff shortages, which was only slightly down on the 13% of businesses experiencing worker shortages in late May.
+The ONS reported that 10% of companies in late October 2023 experienced staff shortages.
+This was only slightly down from the 13% of businesses facing worker shortages in late May.

-There are calls for the government to act on staff shortages by supporting employers through childcare, training, and other benefits.
+There are demands for the government to address staff shortages by helping employers with childcare, training, and other benefits.
 This would likely strengthen the labour market and improve recruitment activity.8

 Trade credit insurance is key